james-millner/jamesmillner.dev/content/posts/12-SeniorToEM/index.md

 learn to handle it better.

 You gather context, you talk to people, you make a call, and then you live with it.
 Sometimes you get it right, and sometimes you are wrong, but that's part of the challenge.

-The discomfort doesn't fully go away.
-You just get better at navigating it.

 ## It Can Get Lonely